maddiehenniger/nf-imputation-pipeline/README.md

 The user may choose to optionally supply genetic maps containing recombination rates on a per-chromosome basis.
 The genetic maps are a tab-delimited file ending in `.gmap` that consists of 3 columns: pos / chr / cM:
 - pos: The position in bases on the chromosome (must be in bases, not in mb, kb, etc.)
 - chr: The chromosome number
-- cM: Measure in centimorgans (cM) of how often recombination happens If the genetic maps provided are not in this format, the tools will be unable to conduct phasing and imputation using the genetic maps and will return error messages.
+- cM: Measure in centimorgans (cM) of how often recombination happens.
+If the genetic maps provided are not in this format, the tools will be unable to conduct phasing and imputation using the genetic maps and will return error messages.

 ### The Configuration File